 The aspirations within this plan can only be achieved by working in partnership, and our City Partnership Board will oversee all relevant activity to ensure we are working together to achieve our partnership goals.
-To make sure that we capture all the positive actions that are taken, and to fully understand the differences that we are making, we have a short and focused action plan that links to our developing local area partnership goals.
-We will review this plan every three months to make sure it remains relevant and focused.
+To make sure that we capture all the positive actions that are taken, and to fully understand the differences that we are making, we have a short and focused action plan that links to our developing local area partnership goals, which will be supported by cross-cutting partnership outcome plans.
+We will review this summary plan every three months to make sure it remains relevant, focused and aligned to our partnership outcome plans.
 (Appendix 1).